nicolaromano/BIA4/ICA/Guidelines ICA2.md

 The report should be max 4 pages long, including references and should contain:

+- A brief initial sentence, stating which group you were in for ICA 1 and what software you developed.
+For example: "_I was part of group 4, and we developed a software to classify X-ray images of the lungs into healthy and with pneumonia._"

 - An **introduction** to the biomedical problem you worked on as a group, and how your software can help towards solving this problem.

     **Important**: you probably will not produce a "final solution" and might only produce something that contributes toward solving a tiny fraction of the problem.
 This is absolutely fine and you will **not** be down-marked for this.
 However, you should be able to critically reflect on your contribution.